Automattic/woocommerce-subscriptions-core/includes/libraries/subscriptions-base/README.md

 The `/Automattic/woocommerce-subscriptions-core/` repository is treated as a _development_ repository and includes development assets, like unit tests and configuration files.

+This package can be loaded as standalone plugin for development purposes, however it's intended to be loaded as follows:

 *composer.json*
 ```
 "repositories": [